 Claims adjudication

+GENERAL GUIDANCE

+To assess reserving risk, consider the procedures, including specific data elements, metrics, and benchmarks in this chapter.
+The following is not an all-inclusive list of possible procedures, data, or metrics.
+Therefore, risks identified for which there is no procedure available should be analyzed by the state insurance department based on the nature and scope of the risk.

+The placement of procedures, metrics, and data within reserving risk is based on “best fit.”
+Analysts should use their professional judgement in categorizing risks when documenting financial determinations of the analysis.

+In conducting your analysis, utilize available tools in iSite+ such as financial profile reports, dashboards, investment snapshots, jumpstart reports, and other industry aggregated analysis.
+Consider also external tools such as rating agency reports, industry reports, and publicly available insurer information.

+Analysts are not expected to document every procedure, data, or benchmark result.
+Rather, analysts and supervisors should use their expertise, knowledge of the insurer and professional judgement to tailor the analysis to address the specific risks of the insurer and document the applicable details within the analysis.
+Results of reserving risk analysis should be documented in Section III: Risk Assessment of the insurer.
+Documentation of the risk assessment analysis should be sufficiently robust to explain the risk and reflect the strengths and weaknesses of the insurer.

+Results of risk analysis should be documented in Section III: Risk Assessment of the insurer.
+Documentation of the risk assessment analysis should be sufficiently robust to explain the risks and reflect the strengths and weaknesses of the insurer.

+Analysts should complete their reserving risk assessment in conjunction with:

+A review of the Supervisory Plan and Insurer Profile Summary and the prior period analysis.

+Communication and/or coordination with other internal departments.
+The health entity’s corporate governance which includes the assessment of the risk environment facing the health entity in order to identify current or prospective solvency risks, oversight provided by the board of directors and the effectiveness of management, including the code of conduct established by the board.

-Discussion of Statement of Actuarial Opinion Worksheet
+Statement of Actuarial Opinion Assessment Worksheet

-Using the Worksheet

 The Statement of Actuarial Opinion Worksheet is intended to provide procedures for reviewing the Actuarial Opinion and other actuarial filings for compliance and assessment of risks.
 In many states, actuarial staff review the Actuarial Opinion and related filings.
 Whether the analyst or the actuary performs the SAO review, the Worksheet provides for the results of the SAO review to be documented and communicated to the analyst.
-Analysts should document overall results of the actuarial opinion analysis and risk identified in Section III: Risk Assessment of the insurer within reserving risk or other relevant risk category.
-Documentation of the risk assessment analysis should be sufficiently robust to explain the risks and reflect the strengths and weaknesses of the insurer.
-Analysts are not expected to respond to procedures, data or benchmark results directly in the worksheet document.

-Discussion of Annual Reserving Risk Repository

-Using the Repository

-The reserving risk repository is a list of possible quantitative and qualitative data, benchmarks and procedures from which the analyst or actuary may select to use in his/her review of reserving risk.
-Analysts are not expected to respond to all procedures, data or benchmark results listed in the repository.
-Rather, analysts and supervisors should use their expertise, knowledge of the insurer and professional judgement to tailor the analysis to address the specific risks of the insurer and document completion of the analysis.
-The repository is not an all-inclusive list of possible procedures.
-Therefore, risks identified for which no procedure is available should be analyzed by the department based on the nature and scope of the risk.

-In using procedures in the repository, analysts should review the results in conjunction with the Supervisory Plan and Insurer Profile Summary and the prior period analysis.

-Communication and/or coordination with other internal departments are a critical step in the overall risk assessment process and are a crucial consideration in the review of certain procedures in the repository.

-Analysts should also consider the health entity’s corporate governance which includes the assessment of the risk environment facing the health entity in order to identify current or prospective solvency risks, oversight provided by the board of directors and the effectiveness of management, including the code of conduct established by the board.

-The placement of the following data and procedures in the reserving risk repository is based on “best fit.”
-Analysts should use their professional judgement in categorizing risks when documenting results of the analysis.
-Key insurance operations or lines of business, for example, may have related risks addressed in different repositories.

-Analysis Documentation: Results of reserving risk analysis should be documented in Section III: Risk Assessment of the insurer.
-Documentation of the risk assessment analysis should be sufficiently robust to explain the risks and reflect the strengths and weaknesses of the insurer.
-Analysts are not expected to respond to procedures, data or benchmark results directly in the repository document.

-Statement of Actuarial Opinion
+Refer to the Overview section at the end of this chapter for more guidance on the SAO.

 The SAO must be issued by the Appointed Actuary who is a qualified health actuary appointed by the board of directors.
 For purposes of the health SAO, the Health Annual Statement Instructions define a qualified health actuary as a member in good standing of the Academy or a person recognized by the Academy as qualified for such health actuarial valuation.